sakuli/Docs/content/writing_tests/interact.md

 > **Warning**: There is currently a bug with `typeAndDecrypt` where special characters are **NOT** entered correctly by Sakuli.
 >
-> Please use `pasteAndDecrypt` instead work around this issue.
+> Please use `pasteAndDecrypt` instead to work around this issue.

 {{< highlight typescript >}}
 await env.typeAndDecrypt("$ENCRYPTED_SECRET");